 Julian Merlino was a fun-loving teenager and a star tailback for his high school football team.
+Unbeknownst to many, Julian suffered from debilitating depression and anxiety.
+On the outside Julian seemed very confident and outgoing.
+However, behind his “mask” he was fighting very hard to keep it together.
+The stigma of mental illness kept Julian and his family silent.
 He suffered two diagnosed concussions in middle school football.
 Midway through his sophomore season, Julian became unable to attend school, he missed football practices, and he became more aggressive and irritable while losing interest in football.
 On December 30, 2017, Julian took his life at age 15.
 His family donated his brain to the VA-BU-CLF Brain Bank in Boston, where he became the youngest brain donor in the history of the Brain Bank.

 By Elsa Merlino, Julian's mother